 Worried about mold in your home or business?
 Unsure if a previous mitigation company completed the job correctly?
 Or perhaps your landlord neglected water damage issues?
 Our Texas State-licensed Mold Assessment Consultants are ready to assist.
 For as little as $579.25, you’ll receive a thorough property assessment, certified lab results, and a detailed report to confidently address your concerns.
+If you’re concerned about potential mold exposure or want to learn more, the EPA’s Mold Basics guide offers helpful information on identifying, preventing, and dealing with indoor mold growth.
 Schedule your consultation today for peace of mind!

 We are IICRC certified to handle any fire project.
 We have special knowledge and expertise in working alongside your insurance company and the Fire Marshal to ensure your home or business is put back together safely.
 No fire project is too big or too small.